-Amount in Elu Amount in Elution Samples (μg)
+Amount in elution samples (μg)

-Sample Protein A Resin Capturem Protein A Membrane
+Sample Protein A resin Capturem Protein A membrane

 a) Mouse 90 122

 b) Sheep 94 207

 c) Goat 55 104

 d) Rat 42 191

 e) Rabbit 70 94

 f) Horse 80 251

 g) Human 114 180

 Capturem Protein A mini spin columns were compared against a Protein A resin.
 Sera from the following species were tested: mouse, sheep, goat, rat, rabbit, horse, and human.
-For the resin (Thermo Fisher Scientific), 20 $\mu$ l of slurry was used for each purification, following the vendor's protocol for antibody purification.
-Storage buffer was first removed, followed by equilibration of the beads with Protein A binding buffer (Thermo Fisher Scientific; 600 $\mu$ l x 2).
+For the resin (Thermo Fisher Scientific), 20 μ l of slurry was used for each purification, following the vendor's protocol for antibody purification.
+Storage buffer was first removed, followed by equilibration of the beads with Protein A binding buffer (Thermo Fisher Scientific; 600 μ l x 2).
 The equilibration buffer was then removed and the beads were incubated with diluted serum samples (1 ml of serum in 3 ml of buffer, 1.2 ml of diluted sample) for 4 min with end-over-end rotation.
-Following loading, the resin was washed twice with 600 $\mu$ l of Protein A binding buffer, drained, and eluted with 600 $\mu$ l of elution buffer plus 60 $\mu$ l of neutralization buffer in a collection tube.
-Purification steps for the Capturem samples were as listed in the Materials and Methods section.
+Following loading, the resin was washed twice with 600 μ l of Protein A binding buffer, drained, and eluted with 600 μ l of elution buffer plus 60 μ l of neutralization buffer in a collection tube.
+Purification steps for the Capturem samples were as listed in the Materials and methods section.
 Serum samples were the same concentration and dilution as those used for the Protein A resins.
 Purities of the final elution samples from both sets were analyzed by gel electrophoresis and stained with Coomassie blue.
-Upper and lower bands are heavy and light chains,
+Upper and lower bands are heavy and light chains, respectively.
+The amount of antibody eluted was determined by measuring absorbance at 280 nm.

-7 IP compatibility